jeff4/a7/src/pages/posts/54-pas-chap2.md

 ---
-## Introduction: AI as Division of Labour'
+## Introduction: AI as Division of Labour
 ### Notes